Tutorial | Join recipe#

 The Selected columns step of the Join recipe allows you to:

-• Add a prefix to the name of all columns from a dataset of the join in order to avoid conflicts.
+Add a prefix to the name of all columns from a dataset of the join to avoid conflicts.

-As we’re joining three datasets, to avoid conflicts and confusion in the column names of the output dataset, let’s use this step to add a prefix to all columns from the merchant dataset.
+This recipe joins three datasets.
+To avoid conflicts and confusion in the column names of the output dataset, use this step to add a prefix to all columns from the merchants dataset.

 Execute the recipe again and explore the output#

-Now, let’s run the recipe once more and view the output.
+Now, run the recipe once more and view the output.

 As you can see, Dataiku has added the merchant prefix to all the relevant columns.